AmirmLotfy/termz/README.md

 ### 💾 Analysis History
 - Save and review past analyses
-- Search through previous documents
+- Search through previous documents by title or content
+- Click any history item to view its full analysis
-- Export results as JSON
+- Export all data as JSON
+- Clear all history with one click

 ### 🎯 Manual Analysis
-- Paste any legal text for instant analysis
+- Paste any legal text for instant analysis (with character counter)
-- Upload PDF, TXT, DOC, or DOCX files
+- Upload PDF, TXT, DOC, or DOCX files (drag-and-drop supported)
-- Right-click selected text: "Analyze with Termz"
+- Right-click selected text: "Analyze selected text with Termz"
+- Right-click context menu: "Open Termz Website" to visit https://termz.it.com

 ### 🔔 Smart Notifications
 - Get alerted when legal documents are detected
-- High-risk clause warnings
+- Click notification to instantly analyze or dismiss
 - Customizable notification preferences
+- Option to auto-open side panel on detection

 ## Installation